jikjoo/MultipleAccessChatting/README.md

-# OperatingSystem
+# MultipleAccessChatting
+Operating System Project
 Multiple Client Chat Program using pthread in C

 ## How to Compile
 Only in Linux